 EPS: Encapsulated PostScript.
 It's a file type that allows the carrying of different information between software programs.

-GRADATION: The transition between colors or shades.
-Gradation occurs by mixing percentages of dominant and secondary color and then altering those colors to bring about a change.
+Gradation: The transition between colors or shades.
+Gradation occurs by mixing percentages of a dominant and secondary color and then altering those colors to bring about a change.

 PMS: The abbreviated name of the Pantone Color Matching System.

 PostScript®: An Adobe programming language that enables text and graphic images to be output from different devices with consistent and predictable results.